At a glance

 Can all cats have apple?

-Not all cats can have apple, this includes:
+Not all cats can have apples, this includes:

 - Cats on a prescription diet to manage an underlying health problem